mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

-## Model Deployment (can hook up the raspberry pi to your power source in the car and take it out for a test trive and detect traffic signs),
+## Model Deployment (can hook up the raspberry pi to your power source in the car and take it out for a test trive and detect traffic signs) & Voila its really just that simple.

   1. Transfer Weights:
       After training, transfer the best.pt file to your Raspberry Pi.
 This can be done via secure copy (SCP) with the following command: